andretkachenko/sofle-zmk-config/readme.md

 ``` c
 #include "custom/combos.dtsi"
 ```
-All combos are separated into fast and slow.
+All combos are separated into **fast** and **slow**.
 All combos that use two neighbouring (horizontally) keys are considered fast - they provide a smaller window between the first and the second keypress, with a longer idle period, ensuring they are not accidentally invoked by a key rollover.
 I still accidentally hit some of them, but it only happens because I hit 2 buttons with the same finger, and that's not a ZMK issue.

 Every other combo - two buttons on different halves, diagonal combo, vertical combo - is considered slow.
 They have bigger leniency (slightly bigger time window, slightly smaller prior idle time window).
 As these combos are harder to click faster, I often couldn't reliably invoke the combo.

-**urob** also uses combos instead of symbol layer, but I decided against this idea due to the issues when using form the RDP (see section below).
+**urob** also uses combos instead of symbol layer, but I decided against this idea due to the issues when using from the RDP (see [section below](#issues-when-using-with-rdpgnome)).

 ## Smart layers
 These aren't just inspired by **urob** - they are his implementation.